Jotunson/CannibalVsVirginDiamondEditionPrime/README.md

 # CannibalVsVirginDiamondEditionPrime
- A game about a thing
-Game project from Global Game Jam 2016
+ A game about a thing (a Global Game Jam 2016 project)